 Third part of the TOP Altcoins series is here and today’s topic will be a bit more controversial than others, since this article will be mainly looking at privacy altcoins.

 Privacy coins are known for offering complete anonymity for its users which is a prime characteristic of these altcoins.
 Over the years, regulators and policymakers have been a bit worried that privacy coins could be primarily used as a go-to payment alternative for criminals or terrorists.
-But according to the Chainalysis 2021 report, such beliefs are not inherently true.
+But according to the Chainalysis 2021 report, such beliefs are not inherently true (Crypto Crime Summarized: Scams and Darknet Markets Dominated 2020 by Revenue, But Ransomware Is the Bigger Story, 2021).

 As hinted to before, what sets privacy coins apart from other cryptocurrencies is their ability to offer better kinds of anonymity.
 This is done usually via special types of technologies or better yet, technological procedures implemented right into the nature of these projects.
 Such technologies are usually complex and would need deeper research in order to get a full or proper understanding of them (we will also include sources, so you can study about these technologies).